smurtas/ML-STF/README.md

 ## Dataset Structure

 ML-STF/
+├── AllModelsPrepared/ # Folder containing all the models prepared for the competition ├── OtherModelsTested/ # Folder containing the other models we developed
 ├── train/ # Labeled training data (used for fine-tuning)
 ├── test/ # Query and gallery sets for retrieval task
-├── OtherModelsTested/ # Folder containing the other models we developed
 ├── submit.py # Script to generate submission JSON from dictionary
 ├── Best Model - CLIP.ipnb # The best image retrieval model we employed
 ├── LICENSE # License for the repository